JOHNSON-SHOYAMA GRADUATE SCHOOL FACTS

 - We offer a range of programs including the Master of International Trade (MIT), Master of Health Administration (MHA), Master of Public Administration (MPA), Master of Public Policy (MPP), PhD in Public Policy (PhD), and various Master's Certificates.

-- We employ three Canada Research Chairs (Daniel Beland, Ken Coates and Greg Marchildon) and one Centennial Research Chair (Jeremy Rayner).
+- We employ two Canada Research Chairs (Daniel Beland and Ken Coates) and one Cisco Research Chair (Justin Longo).

-- We have 17 core faculty with more than 100 years applied public policy, administration and governance experience in industry, government departments, NGOs and advisory committees.
+- We have 21 core faculty members (including two Emerita) with more than 100 years applied public policy, administration and governance experience in industry, government departments, NGOs and advisory committees.
 Our faculty members have conducted research worldwide in countries including the United States, United Kingdom, Denmark, France, Belgium, Australia, China, Brazil, Italy, Netherlands, Chile and Uruguay.

 - We have more than 40 associates, adjuncts, post-doctoral fellows, professional affiliates and policy fellows from across Canada and around the world.

-- In 2010-11, we had 17 students involved in internships with municipal, provincial and federal governments.
+- In 2014-15, we had 27 students involved in internships with municipal, provincial and federal governments, and other organizations.

-- We offer extensive opportunities for students to engage with the policy community and the public - 27 public events held throughout 2010-11 with more than 1,500 people registered.
+- We offer extensive opportunities for students to engage with the policy community and the public.